 By clicking on the cells, you can access the qualitative data content behind it.

 The Codes-Primary-Documents Table

-The Codes-PD-Table provides an overview of code frequencies by documents, or code frequencies by document groups, code group frequencies by document or document group.
+The Codes-PD-Table can provide an overview of code frequencies by documents, or can show code frequencies by document groups, code group frequencies by document, or document group.

-An example based on a sample data set is a comparison of statements that express a positive or negative effect of parenting across different groups.
-For this purpose two code families grouping all codes marking statements on positive and negative effects of parenting have been created and selected in the upper section.
-They will be displayed as rows of the table.
+An example below is based on a sample data set.
+It is a comparison of statements about the positive or negative effect of parenting across different groups.
+For this purpose of this exercise, two code families have been created.
+They group all codes that mark statements into positive and negative effects of parenting.
+These are selected in the upper section.
+They are then displayed as rows in the table.

 Setting options for the Codes-Primary-Documents-Table

 In the Excel table below, they are shown in the columns:

 The query tool allows to create document families based on the results of a code query.
 Thus, the next step is to go back to the query tool, enter a new query and save the results in the form of new document groups.
 That way you can iteratively run your next comparison using the Codes-PD-Table.

 Thus, all ATLAS.ti's analysis tools can be used in complimentary combinations for different purposes.